Ann Cooper Albright, Professor of Dance; Chair

 GLCA Arts program in New York

 The GLCA program consists of a semester of study, normally done during the junior year, in the areas of technique, performance, production, and related studies.
 A major focus of this program is an intensive internship with an artist or arts organization.
 In the past, the GLCA Program students have been placed with various theater companies, film and video studios, major dance studios, dance presenting organizations, dance critics, and stage designers.
-All arrangements for transferring credit must be made with a member of the Dance faculty before a student begins the GLCA Program.
+All arrangements for transferring credit must be made with the chair of Dance before a student begins the GLCA Program.

 Spring Semester at NYU’s Tisch School of Arts

 An affiliated program designed to offer Oberlin students a concentrated semester of study in film production, film studies or musical theater.
 The program is offered in the spring semester only.
-Interested students should contact the Office of the Dean of Studies for application forms and detailed information about the program.
+Interested students should contact the Office of Study Away for application forms and detailed information about the program.

 The Laban Centre in London, England